-An early photograph of St. Patrick’s Bridge during construction and we can discover from the poster in the foreground that the ship the Great Eastern has arrived in Queenstown (now Cobh).
-This fortunately gives us the date when this photograph was taken as this ship received temporary repairs in September 1861.
+An early photograph of St. Patrick’s Bridge during construction.
+From the poster in the foreground we can deduce that the ship the Great Eastern has arrived in Queenstown (now Cobh).
+This fortunately gives us the date when this photograph was taken, as this ship received temporary repairs in September 1861.
 During the building of St. Patrick’s Bridge up to one hundred stone cutters and masons were employed.
-During November 1859 the foundation stone was laid by the Lord Lieutenant of Ireland the Earl of Carlisle.
-On May27 1859 a temporary wooden pedestrian bridge was erected.
-Just three months after this photograph was taken on 12 Dec 1861 the new St. Patrick’s Bridge was officially opened to the public and it was equipped with ornate gas lamps.
+In November 1859 the foundation stone was laid by the Lord Lieutenant of Ireland, the Earl of Carlisle.
+On 27 May 1859 a temporary wooden pedestrian bridge was erected.
+Just three months after this photograph was taken, on 12 December 1861, the new St. Patrick’s Bridge was officially opened to the public and it was equipped with ornate gas lamps.

 Provincial Bank and Anglesea Bridge 1865.